 Renal vein thrombosis (RVT) can be either from "bland" thrombus or tumour thrombus (extension of tumor into the vein).
 There are numerous aetiologies for bland thrombus, but it most commonly occurs in patients with nephrotic syndrome.
 This syndrome is responsible for a hypercoagulable state.
-It is commoner on the left side, presumably to the left renal vein being considerably longer than the right.
+It is commoner on the left side, presumably due to the left renal vein being considerably longer than the right.